Black serif text that reads "Answers-FAQ."

 • are UMD athletes

-• or are in their first semester matched to a Faculty Advisor
+• or are in their first semester matched to a faculty advisor

 Must report to mandatory advising before they can register for courses.